Some potential symptoms of Graves’ disease are irregular heart rate, weight loss, and an enlarged thyroid gland (goiter).

 - iodine therapy for hyperthyroidism

-When you already know you have Graves’ disease, your doctor can make the diagnosis after examining your eyes.
+When you already know you have Graves’ disease, a doctor can make a diagnosis of GO after examining your eyes.
+A specialized doctor called an ophthalmologist will help you manage GO, while your primary care doctor or endocrinologist will manage hormone treatment for Graves’ disease.

-Otherwise, your doctor will likely begin by looking closely at your eyes and checking your neck to see if your thyroid is enlarged.
+If you don’t already have a diagnosis of Graves’ disease, your doctor will likely begin by looking closely at your eyes and checking your neck to see whether your thyroid is enlarged.

 Then, your blood can be checked for thyroid stimulating hormone (TSH).
 TSH, a hormone produced in the pituitary gland, stimulates the thyroid to produce hormones.
 If you have Graves’ disease, your TSH level will be low, but you’ll have high levels of thyroid hormones.

 Your blood can also be tested for Graves’ antibodies.
-This test is not needed to make the diagnosis, but it may be done anyway.
+This test isn’t needed to make the diagnosis, but it may be done anyway.
 If it turns out to be negative, your doctor can start looking for another diagnosis.

-You can’t produce thyroid hormones without iodine.
-That’s why your doctor may want to perform a procedure called radioactive iodine uptake.
+Your doctor may also want to perform a procedure called radioactive iodine uptake.
 For this test, you’ll take some radioactive iodine and allow your body to absorb it.
-Later, a special scanning camera can help determine how well your thyroid takes in iodine.
+Later, a special scanning camera can help determine how well your thyroid takes in iodine, which helps inform the diagnosis of Graves’ disease.

 Treating Graves’ disease involves certain therapies to keep hormone levels within the normal range.
 Graves’ eye disease requires its own treatment, since treating Graves’ disease doesn’t always help with eye symptoms.

-There are quite a few things you can do on your own to ease symptoms, such as:
+There are quite a few things you can try on your own to ease symptoms of GO, including:

-- Eye drops to lubricate and relieve dry, irritated eyes.
+- Eye drops.
 Use eye drops that don’t contain redness removers or preservatives.
 Lubricating gels can also be helpful at bedtime if your eyelids don’t close all the way.
-Ask your doctor which products are most likely to help without irritating your eyes further.
+Ask your ophthalmologist which products are most likely to help to relieve dry, irritated eyes.

-- Cool compress to temporarily relieve irritation.
+- Cool compress.
+For temporarily relief of irritation, try gently pressing a cool compress on or around your eyes.
 This may be especially soothing just before you go to bed or when you first get up in the morning.

-- Sunglasses to help protect against light sensitivity.
-Glasses can also protect you from wind or breezes from fans, direct heat, and air conditioning.
+- Sunglasses.
+Sunglasses may help with light sensitivity and can also protect your eyes from wind or breezes from fans, direct heat, and air conditioning.
 Wraparound glasses may be more helpful outdoors.

-- Prescription glasses with prisms may help correct double vision.
+- Prescription glasses.
+Glasses with prisms may help correct double vision.
 They don’t work for everyone, though.

-- Sleep with your head raised to reduce swelling and relieve pressure on the eyes.
+- Extra head support.
+Try sleeping with your head raised to reduce swelling and relieve pressure on the eyes.

-- Corticosteroids such as hydrocortisone or prednisone can help reduce swelling.
-Ask your doctor if you should be using corticosteroids.
+- Corticosteroids.
+Steroids such as hydrocortisone or prednisone can help reduce swelling around your eyes, but they can also cause side effects.
+Ask your ophthalmologist if you should be using corticosteroids.

-- Don’t smoke, as smoking can make matters worse.
-If you smoke, ask your doctor about smoking cessation programs.
-You should also try to avoid second-hand smoke, dust, and other things that can irritate your eyes.
+- Avoiding smoke.
+Smoking can make your eye symptoms worse.
+If you smoke, talk with your doctor about smoking cessation programs.
+You should also try to avoid secondhand smoke, dust, and other things that can irritate your eyes.

-- Orbital decompression surgery to enlarge the eye socket so the eye can sit in a better position.
-This involves removing a bone between the eye socket and sinuses to create space for swollen tissue.
+- Orbital decompression surgery.
+This procedure is used to enlarge the eye socket so the eye can rest in a better position.
+This involves removing sections of paper-thin bone between the eye socket and sinuses to create space for swollen tissue.

-- Eyelid surgery to return the eyelids to a more natural position.
+- Eyelid surgery.
+This surgery returns the eyelids to a more natural position.

-- Eye muscle surgery to correct double vision.
-This involves cutting muscle affected by scar tissue and reattaching it further back.
+- Eye muscle surgery.
+This surgery is done to correct double vision.
+It involves cutting muscle affected by scar tissue and reattaching it further back in your eye.

 These procedures can help improve vision or the appearance of your eyes.

-Rarely, radiation therapy, or orbital radiotherapy, is used to reduce swelling on the muscles and tissues around the eyes.
+Rarely, radiation therapy, called orbital radiotherapy, is used to reduce swelling on the muscles and tissues around the eyes.
 This is done over the course of several days.

 If your eye symptoms are unrelated to Graves’ disease, other treatments may be more appropriate.

-Eye symptoms usually stabilize after about six months.
+Symptoms can improve even without treatment, but treatment can help lower the chance of permanent damage to the eyes from inflammation.
+With proper treatment, most people with GO improve over time.
+Symptoms will usually stabilize after about 6 months.
 They may start to improve right away or remain stable for a year or two before they start to improve.